Biography of Albert Chubak

 Mr. Chubak migrated to Utah from the Canadian Prairies, where his heritage was in dry farming.
 He has more than 30 years of experience in construction and is a Utah General Contractor.
 He attended the University of Saskatchewan, University of Three Rivers in Quebec, University of Utah, and is an Alumni with the Golden Key International Honor Society.
 He is also a published author, publisher, and writer.

-He believes the beekeeping world is now possible for young children and seniors with his equipment, as the youngest to naturally raise her own queen that grew into a colony was 5, with the oldest 89.
+He believes that his equipment makes it possible for even young children and seniors to enjoy beekeeping.
+The youngest to naturally raise her own queen and raise a colony was 5, the oldest was 89.
 He feels his Mini Urban Beehive (MUB) is the only "training wheels" available for beekeeping.
 His beehives are gorgeous and simple to use.

 On September 8th - 13th Eco Bee Box will be attending Apimondia 2019 in Montreal Canada in vendor booth A4 with OSB team.
 Many amazing items will be on display in this booth.
 Plan on visiting to see what you need in your apiary and beekeeping business.